manuelkiessling/passwd.io/README.md

 **passwd.io** is a web-based client/server application with a Python HTTP backend and a JavaScript frontend.

-For the frontend, the appliaction stack is *jQuery Mobile* and the *Stanford Javascript Crypto Library*, on the backend it's Pyramid, Nginx and PostgreSQL.
+For the frontend, the application stack is *jQuery Mobile* and the *Stanford Javascript Crypto Library*, on the backend it's Pyramid, Nginx and PostgreSQL.

 ## Requirements